ghost91-/vibe-json-log/README.md

 # vibe-json-log

-A JSON based logger for [vibe-core].
+A JSON based logger for [vibe-core](https://github.com/vibe-d/vibe-core).

 ## Usage

-To use the logger in your [vibe-core] based project, simply register it as a
+To use the logger in your [vibe-core](https://github.com/vibe-d/vibe-core) based project, simply register it as a logger:
-logger:

 ```D
 import vibe.core.log : registerLogger;